 Here are few tips that will guide you to convince the best talent:

-This might sound a little obvious, but the underlying success of convincing the best candidate lies in the way you introduce yourself and the job you offer them.
-Your introduction should be graceful and not straightforward.
+This might sound obvious, but the underlying success of convincing the best candidate lies in the way you introduce yourself and the job.
+Introduction should always be graceful and not straightforward.
 Instead of saying a “hi!..
 This is … are you looking for job?” you can always start by saying:

 “Good Morning!..
 My name is … and I want to know if you are currently seeking a job”

-The latter not only sounds pleasant but also underlines a recruiter’s personality and conduct.
+The former not only sounds rude but also underlines the incompetence of a recruiter.
 Always be grateful by ending the conversation with a “Thank You”.

 Know about the job:

-When a candidate asks you in detail about the job being offered and you are unable to give them relevant details, there are chances they might hang up on you.
-Thus, before pitching a job to a candidate, ensure that you are aware of the job description, the skills required and other crucial details that will convince candidates to join your client.
+When the candidate asks you in detail about the job and you are unable to give them relevant details.
+There are chances they might hang up on you.
+What must you do then?
+Understand the job description before pitching it to the candidate.

 Know about your candidate:

-Once you are done conversing with the candidates, the next step is to do a follow-up.
-If a candidate is not shortlisted, ensure to call them personally and speak to them about the status of their application.
-You can push the resumes of such candidates to other clients also.
-Feedback helps your company earn goodwill and new prospects in the long-run.
+Once you are done conversing with your candidates, the next step is to do a follow up.
+If the candidate is not shortlisted, ensure to call them up personally and tell them about their rejection.
+These candidates might be useful in the future for other clients.
+You can either drop in a mail if you are more comfortable conveying the message to candidates.